0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 ```shell
 services.http.response.body: "Windows + R" or "Verification Steps" or "CTRL + V" or "Ctrl + V" or "Windows Key" and "powershell"
 ```
-Or you can search each of the term one by one in order to have more granular information
+Or you can search each of the term one by one in order to have more granular information.

+> I’ve been attempting to use Google Dorks and other search engines to identify ClickFix sites indexed by them, but the process is quite time-consuming.
+While it’s possible to occasionally locate a ClickFix website this way, it’s not practical for scaling.
+I think accessing premium tools like Censys, URLScan, Fofa, or similar internet scanning platforms would significantly accelerate the process.
+These tools could also enable automation, allow for the creation of more precise signatures, and facilitate sharing—plus, they’d saving a lot of time.
+{: .prompt-info }

 We found a server that has:
 * IP Address: **66.248.206.135**
 * Query: **services.http.response.body: "Windows + R"**

+By the time, I access it the site has down.

 We also found another server: